Children Witnessing Domestic Violence in Arizona | Hildebrand Law

 We will also help you obtain emergency child custody orders if your situation warrants asking a judge for emergency child custody orders.

 If you have questions about children witnessing domestic violence in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child abuse and family law attorneys have over 100 years of combined experience successfully representing clients in child abuse and family law cases.
+Our Arizona child abuse and family law attorneys have decades of combined experience successfully representing clients in child abuse and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.